aisingapore/PeekingDuck/docs/source/tutorials/06_using_your_own_models.rst

    | Line 2 :mod:`input.visual`: tells PeekingDuck to load the images from
             ``castings_data/inspection``.
    | Line 4 Calls the custom model node that you have just created.
-   | Line 5 :mod:`output.csv_writer`: produces the report for the quality inspector in a csv file
+   | Line 5 :mod:`output.csv_writer`: produces the report for the quality inspector in a CSV file
             (``castings_predictions.csv``).
-This node receives the :term:`filename` data type from :mod:`input.visual`, the custom data types `pred_label` and `pred_score` from the custom model node, and writes them to the columns of the csv file.
+This node receives the :term:`filename` data type from :mod:`input.visual`, the custom data types `pred_label` and `pred_score` from the custom model node, and writes them to the columns of the CSV file.

 Run the above with the command :greenbox:`peekingduck run`. |br|

-Open the created csv file and you would see the following results.
+Open the created CSV file and you would see the following results.
 Half of the castings have been predicted as defective with high confidence scores.
 As the file name of each image is its unique casting ID, the quality inspector would be able to check the results with the actual castings if needed.